International Committee for the Peace Council

 Contact

-The International Committee for the Peace Council is recognized as a 501(c)(3) organization by the United States Internal Revenue Service.
-Donations are tax-deductible as provided by law.
-Our financial records are audited and they are open for inspection on request.
+The International Committee for the Peace Council was recognized as a 501(c)(3) organization by the United States Internal Revenue Service.
+Donations were tax-deductible as provided by law.
+Our financial records were audited every year and they available for inspection on request.
+For more information you can contact Daniel Gómez-Ibáñez at dgi@peacecouncil.org

 Home || About the Peace Council || Peace Councilors || Purpose and Commitments || Current Annual Report || Looking Ahead || News || Trustees || How You Can Help || Links || Contact ||